one-ware/one-ware.com/docs/one-ai/02-use-cases/capture.md

 ---
 id: camera-tool
-title: Quality Control in One Click
+title: AI Quality Control in One Click
 sidebar_label: Quality Control in One Click
 ---